 We often look to employee onboarding process as one way to kick things off on the right foot.
 I remember my first day with Cater2.me like it was yesterday.
 Filled with such a warm welcome and genuine hospitality, it was unlike any other first day on the job.
-From team introductions and a training plan to an awesome team lunch and fun swag, I felt like I was given an opportunity to truly be successful.
+From team introductions and a training plan to an awesome team lunch and fun swag, I felt like I was given an opportunity to truly be successful from day one.

 With research telling us that 86% of employees quit within the first six months (the same amount of time I’ve been with Cater2.me) we’re always seeking ways to do better.
 Here are 4 ways we strive for onboarding excellence:

-In preparation for a new hire, it’s important to review their application or resume to get to know a little bit about them.
-Simply knowing from what part of town they’ll be commuting to work will go a long way when you make your first impression.
+In preparation for a new hire, reviewing their offer letter or resume is important to provide a great work environment and onboarding program.
+Simply knowing from what part of town they’ll be commuting to work will go a long way when you make your first impression and for retention.

-Our Human Resources team works with hiring managers to send out welcome emails with everything a new hire needs to know (what to bring, what to wear, when/where to go, etc.).
-And we (of course!) give our newbies the rundown on catered meals for the week and the plentiful snacks we have on hand (and how to request special items they may like).
+Our Human Resources team works with hiring managers and team members to send out welcome emails with everything a new hire needs to know (what to bring, what to wear, when/where to go, workflow, company goals, co-workers etc.).
+And we (of course!) give our newbies the rundown on catered meals for the week and the plentiful snacks we have on hand (and how to request special items they may like during their first-week onboarding experience).

 Swag can seem like a no-brainer, but when done thoughtfully, it can encourage an early sense of company pride.
 Consider items that can be used both in and outside of the office.
 We give new employees soft t-shirts, hoodies, tote bags, and a reusable Cater2.me water bottle (because hydration should be sustainable, of course!).
 To make it even more personal, our co-founders welcome our new employees with a handwritten note.